Best Drain Cleaners of 2021

 - Best Acidic Drain CleanerLiquid Fire Drain Line OpenerCheck Latest Price

-Nothing slows you down like a slow-draining sink, shower, tub, or toilet due to an everyday clog.
+Nothing slows you down like a clogged, slow-draining sink, shower, tub, or toilet.
 Your first step should always be plunging the drain or snaking it with a drain auger if you have one, to clear drain dreck without damaging pipes.
 But if manual methods fail, a commercial liquid drain cleaner can save you a plumber’s fee.

 While not for use in completely clogged drains through which no water flows (the longer dwell time needed to clear such blockages could damage pipes), chemical- or enzyme-based solutions are effective in de-gunking partially clogged drains.
 Different drain cleaners, however, have distinct formulations and uses—and some have risks, so keep reading.

 We’ve identified the best drain cleaner for every slow drain you might encounter, and our guide also includes tips on how to use them correctly.

 - BEST ENZYMATIC DRAIN CLEANER: Green Gobbler Drain Clog Dissolver

 - BEST CAUSTIC DRAIN CLEANER: Professor Amos SuperFast Drain Cleaner

 - BEST ACIDIC DRAIN CLEANER: Liquid Fire Drain Line Opener

 Types of Drain Cleaners